GSK says China bribery charges 'deeply concerning'

-LONDON British drugmaker GlaxoSmithKline, whose former China head and other colleagues have been charged with corruption by Chinese police, said on Wednesday the case was deeply concerning.
+LONDON Drugmaker GlaxoSmithKline, whose former China head and other colleagues have been charged with corruption by Chinese police, said on Wednesday the case was deeply concerning.

 Britain's biggest pharmaceuticals group said it understood the authorities had issued the case to the Changsha People’s Procurator in Hunan Province and the procurator was now reviewing the case.